Fumadocs

 Built-in document search of Fumadocs

-As the built-in search of Fumadocs, It is the default but also recommended option since it's easier to setup and totally free.
+Fumadocs supports document search with Orama, It is the default but also the recommended option since it can be self-hosted and totally free.

 From Source